mike01/pypacker/README.md

 **Q**:	How fast is pypacker?

-**A**:	For detailed results see performance tests in test directory.
-As a rule of thumb compared
-	to scapy packet parsing from raw bytes is more than 50 times faster.
+**A**:	See results above.
+For detailed results on your machine execute tests.

 **Q**:	Is there any documentation?